Citrullin/documentation/iota-sbc/0.1/references/troubleshooting.md

 - Are you using a standard USB charger or the USB-port of a PC to power up your device?
 You might want to try a more powerful power supply.
 Usually the powerful ones have a fixed Micro-USB cable.
 Make sure to buy one with at least 2A.
 Better: 3A.

+## Username is not in the sudoers file.
+This incident will be reported

+This happens when the user has no rights to use sudo.
+Just follow [this article](https://www.tecmint.com/fix-user-is-not-in-the-sudoers-file-the-incident-will-be-reported-ubuntu/) to fix this.

+## Unable to locally verify the issuer's authority.

+You might broke your OpenSSL installation.
+This can happen when you for example tried to install LibreSSL or upgrade OpenSSL.
+The simplest solution is to just reinstall your operation system.